 In Practical Midwifery (1892) Dr Edward Reynolds stated, “Nothing is more important in the routine care of infancy than the daily weighing of the child.”

 Medical baby weighing has changed drastically since it was first introduced 140 years ago.

 All baby scales used in medical practices must be Class III Approved, and only scales with specific accuracies can be used for purposes such as recording birthweight and measuring weight for critical treatment.

 There are also best practices to follow for the weighing processes, including how to keep the scale hygienic and ensuring weight readings are accurate.
 More is explained in this white paper.

 The Marsden M-300 is a one piece baby scale ideal for weighing the smallest of babies with graduations to 2g.
 It features a large, bright display and is portable and battery powered.

-The Marsden M-400-80D features a height measure as well as a slide on/off baby tray, which reveals a stand-on platform beneath for toddlers.
+The Marsden M-400-80D, pictured above, features a height measure as well as a slide on/off baby tray, which reveals a stand-on platform beneath for toddlers.

-Approved medical scales for hospitals, GPs, midwives and more can be found here.
-For home baby scales click here.
-For more information about any of our scales for weighing babies, call 01709 364296 or contact us here.
+For more information about any of our scales for weighing babies, call 01709 364296 or contact us.